OpenAngelArena/oaa/docs/tooltips-guide.md

 # Tooltips Guide

-Tooltips are used in the Dota 2 user interface to communicate information about
+Tooltips are used in the Dota 2 user interface to communicate information about units, abilities, debuffs, almost everything.

 ## General Information